EmberConf 2018 CFP

 Also, this means you shouldn't hold up submitting because you haven't finished something like your video yet.
 Info that doesn't get seen in the blind phase is even less urgent, though we don't want you to put it off indefinitely.

-Once the CFP ends of course, things are a lot more final.
+Once the CFP ends of course, things get a lot more final fast.

 2. Can I have more than one presenter?